miskamero/Klinoff-Music/README.md

-# Discord Music Bot
+# Klinoff Music

-This is a Discord music bot that can play music from YouTube, manage a queue, and provide various music-related commands.
+Klinoff Music is a multipurpose Discord Bot that allows users in your server to play music from YouTube using URLs or search queries.
+While the main purpose of the bot is to play music, it also has some other features for easy management of messages!

 ## Sections